Imaginary geometry IV: interior rays, whole-plane reversibility, and space-filling trees: Preliminaries

 \begin{proposition} Suppose that $A_1$ and $A_2$ are local sets coupled with a whole-plane GFF $h$, defined either modulo additive constant in $\R$ or in $r \Z$ for $r > 0$ fixed.
 Then the conditionally independent union $A_1 \wt{\cup} A_2$ of $A_1$ and $A_2$ given $h$ is a local set for $h$. \end{proposition} \begin{proof} In \cite[Lemma~3.10]{SchrammShe10}, this statement was proved in the case that $h$ is a GFF on a domain $D$ with boundary, and the same proof works identically here. \end{proof}

 We note that in the case that $A_1$ and $A_2$ in Proposition~\ref{prop::cond_union_local} are $\sigma(h)$-measurable, the conditionally independent union of $A_1$ and $A_2$ is almost surely equal to the usual union.
-By Theorem~\ref{thm::uniqueness}, we know that GFF flow lines are determined by the field, hence finite unions of flow lines are local.
-The following is a restatement of \cite[Lemma~3.11]{SchrammShe10}; see also \cite[Proposition~3.6]{MS_IMAG}.
+By Theorem~\ref{thm::uniqueness}, we know that GFF flow lines are a.s.\ determined by the field.
+Therefore, we will have \emph{a posteriori} that the conditionally independent union of flow lines is a.s.\ equal to the usual union, hence finite unions of flow lines are local.
+The following is a restatement of \cite[Lemma~3.11]{SchrammShe10}; see also \cite[Proposition~3.8]{MS_IMAG}.